canjs/canjs/index.md

 We can update the route by changing can.route's data like:

 {% highlight javascript %}
-can.route.attr('id','6') // location.hash = #!todos/6
+can.route.attr('id','6') // window.location.hash = #!todos/6
 {% endhighlight %}

 ### url `can.route.url( options, [merge] )`

 [can.route.url](http://donejs.com/docs.html#!can.route.url) takes attributes
-and creates a url that can be used in a link.
+and creates a URL that can be used in a link.

 {% highlight javascript %}
 var hash = can.route.url({id: 7}) // #!todos/7
-location.hash = hash;
+window.location.hash = hash;
 {% endhighlight %}

 ### link `can.route.link( name, options, props, merge )`